alexisorellana/alexisorellana.github.io/_pages/about.md

 Welcome!
 I am a Postdoctoral Associate at the Wheelock Educational Policy Center at Boston University.

-I received my Ph.D. in Economics from the University of Rochester.
+I received my Ph.D. in Economics from the University of Rochester in 2021.

 My research interests are labor economics and economics of education.